Reduction of Cosymplectic groupoids by cosymplectic moment maps

 \section{Symmetries and reduction of cosymplectic groupoids}

 We present here our first main contribution, which is a reduction theorem for the cosymplectic groupoid using a Marsden-Weinstein approach.
-We begin by pointing out why a Poisson reduction is not convenient when working with cosymplectic groupids.
-This motivates the introduction of a moment map in cosymplectic groupids and thus using Theorem \ref{thm:cosymp reduction} to carry out the reduction.
+We begin by pointing out why a Poisson reduction is not convenient when working with cosymplectic groupoids.
+This motivates the introduction of a moment map in cosymplectic groupoids and thus using Theorem \ref{thm:cosymp reduction} to carry out the reduction.

 Let $(\gpd,\omega,\eta)\toto M$ be a cosymplectic groupoid and let $(\gpd,\pi_\gpd)\toto M$ be its associated regular Poisson groupoid of corank 1.
-Let $\Gp$ be a Lie group acting on $\gpd$ and $M$, such that the actions are compatibles with the structural maps and the action is by cosymplectic diffeomorphisms.
+Let $\Gp$ be a Lie group acting on $\gpd$ and $M$, such that the actions are compatible with the structural maps and the action is by cosymplectic diffeomorphisms.
 Note that the action is also by Poisson morphisms.
-Then we obtain Poisson diffeomorphism on $\gpd$ and on $M$.
-If the actions $\Gp\action M$ and $\Gp\action \gpd$ are free and proper, then $\gpd/\Gp$ and $M/\Gp$ are smooth manifolds.
+Then we obtain Poisson diffeomorphisms on $\gpd$ and on $M$.
+If the actions $\Gp\action M$ and $\Gp\action \gpd$ are free and proper, then $\gpd/\Gp\toto M/\Gp$ is a Poisson Lie groupoid.
 Furthermore, the Poisson structures can be reduced so that the respective quotient maps and $\gpd/\Gp\xto{\bar{t}} M/\Gp$ are Poisson maps.
 In particular the quotient maps and the target maps commutes